Norem ipsum dolor sit amet, consectetur adipiscing elit. Etiam eu turpis molestie, dictum est a, mattis tellus. Sed dignissim, metus nec accumsan.

 Here’s what to focus on:

-1. Speed: If your site takes longer than three seconds to load, visitors leave.
+- Speed: If your site takes longer than three seconds to load, visitors leave.
+This depends on your web hosting service and the content on your page, such as YouTube videos, which can affect load time.

-2. Mobile-first design: Buttons, menus, and text should be easy to use on small screens.
+- Mobile-first design: Buttons, menus, and text should be easy to use on small screens.
+This is known as being “responsive,” meaning your site functions perfectly on a smartphone without needing to zoom or scroll sideways.

-3. Integrated booking: Don’t send people to a page that looks completely different to your website.
-Keep them engaged and connected to your brand when the go to book their class.
+- Integrated booking: Don’t send people to a page that looks completely different from your website.
+Keep them engaged and connected to your brand when they go to book their class.

-When your website’s lead forms and class booking pages connect to your CRM, you can automatically capture leads, track sign-ups, and send personalized follow-ups; no spreadsheets, no manual work.
-The great thing about Wodify is that makes all this possible.
+And don’t forget to sync your website with your CRM.
+When your website’s lead forms and class booking pages connect to your gym software, you can automatically capture leads, track sign-ups, and send personalized follow-ups; no spreadsheets, no manual work.
+The great thing about Wodify is that it makes all this possible.

 Design your website to be visually appealing

 Forget stock images.
 Your gym or fitness studio has a unique story and you should show it off.
+Feature Forget stock images.
+Your gym or fitness studio has a unique story, and you should show it off.
 Feature your real clients and coaches in action.
 Highlight community moments, group classes, and events.

-• Spotlight your coaches—people buy from people they trust.
+- Spotlight your coaches and share their backgrounds.
+People buy from people they trust.

 Ultimately, when someone lands on your website, they should instantly feel what it’s like to train with you.

-3. Include your city and gym type in key places like page titles and headlines.
-Example: “Best Group Fitness Gym in [Your City]”
+- Include your city and gym type in key places like page titles and headlines.
+Example: “Best Group Fitness Gym in [Your City].”
+These relevant keywords should also appear in your content, headings, and images to improve search engine visibility and support search engine rankings.

-4. Keep your business info consistent across the web—your name, address, and phone number should match exactly on your website, your gym’s Google Business Profile, and social platforms.
+- Keep your business info consistent on your website and across the web.
+The essentials are most important here, such as your name, address, and phone number, which should match exactly on your website, your gym’s Google Business Profile, and social platforms.

-5. Embed a Google Map and link to your Google Business Profile to boost local visibility.
+- Embed a Google Map and link to your Google Business Profile to boost local visibility.
+Embedding Google Reviews on the homepage adds social proof from day one.
+Linking back to your profile also makes reviews and ratings more readily visible for potential clients.

-6. Post new content regularly, like fitness tips, member success stories, or event updates.
+- Post new content regularly, like fitness tips, member success stories, or event updates.
 Fresh content helps your site rank higher and gives people a reason to return.
+Share unique, first-hand ideas and advice to demonstrate your expertise.
+Consider each new article or page as a growing asset of your brand, contributing to your overall online presence.

 Keep your site easy to update

 Some gym owners make the mistake of hiring an expensive agency that leaves them with a site they can’t easily edit.
-Then, every small change—new schedule, class photo, coach bio—becomes another invoice.
+Then, every small change, new schedule, class photo, and coach bio becomes another added cost.

-That’s why more and more gyms are turning to Wodify Sites.
+That’s why more and more gyms are turning to Wodify Sites for their website platform.

 With Wodify Sites, you’ll get: